data301-2020-winter2/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 ![global sales and games available](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Aidan/Milestone_2/global%20sales%20and%20games%20available.png)

-*Figure 1.7 - global sales and unique games available scatter plot*
+*Figure 1.7 - Global Sales and Unique Games Available Scatter Plot*

 from *Figure 1.7* we could see that there was a clear correlation between the number of videogames available and the videogame units sold worldwide, which is to be expected.
 This didn't really reveal much, as having more goods available will genrally lead to more sales, so we decided to normalize the data, according to the number of videogames available, so we could see the mean number of videogame units sold for each console.